tilt-dev/api.tilt.dev/docs/kubernetes/kubernetes-discovery-v1alpha1.md

     matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
 The requirements are ANDed.

+- **podLogStreamTemplateSpec** (PodLogStreamTemplateSpec)

+  PodLogStreamTemplateSpec describes the data model for PodLogStreams that KubernetesDiscovery should set up.

+  The KubernetesDiscovery controller will attach PodLogStream objects to all active pods it discovers.

+  If no template is specified, the controller will stream all pod logs available from the apiserver.

+  <a name="PodLogStreamTemplateSpec"></a>
+  *PodLogStreamTemplateSpec describes common attributes for PodLogStreams that can be shared across pods.*

+  - **podLogStreamTemplateSpec.ignoreContainers** ([]string)

+    The names of containers to exclude from the stream.

+    If `onlyContainers` and `ignoreContainers` are not set, will watch all containers in the pod.

+  - **podLogStreamTemplateSpec.onlyContainers** ([]string)

+    The names of containers to include in the stream.

+    If `onlyContainers` and `ignoreContainers` are not set, will watch all containers in the pod.

+  - **podLogStreamTemplateSpec.sinceTime** (Time)

+    An RFC3339 timestamp from which to show logs.
+If this value precedes the time a pod was started, only logs since the pod start will be returned.
+If this value is in the future, no logs will be returned.

+    Translates directly to the underlying PodLogOptions.

+    <a name="Time"></a>
+    *Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
+Wrappers are provided for many of the factory methods that the time package offers.*

+- **portForwardTemplateSpec** (PortForwardTemplateSpec)

+  PortForwardTemplateSpec describes the data model for port forwards that KubernetesDiscovery should set up.

+  The KubernetesDiscovery controller will choose a "best" candidate for attaching the port-forwarding.
+Only one PortForward will be active at a time.

+  <a name="PortForwardTemplateSpec"></a>
+  *PortForwardTemplateSpec describes common attributes for PortForwards that can be shared across pods.*

+  - **portForwardTemplateSpec.forwards** ([]Forward), required

+    One or more port forwards to execute on the given pod.
+Required.

+    <a name="Forward"></a>
+    *Forward defines a port forward to execute on a given pod.*

+  - **portForwardTemplateSpec.forwards.containerPort** (int32), required

+    The port on the Kubernetes pod to connect to.
+Required.

+  - **portForwardTemplateSpec.forwards.host** (string)

+    Optional host to bind to on the current machine (localhost by default)

+  - **portForwardTemplateSpec.forwards.localPort** (int32)

+    The port to expose on the current machine.

+    If not specified (or 0), a random free port will be chosen and can be discovered via the status once established.